Some 2 weeks ago this screen just went in front of my eyes.

 I was in touch with the guys, so he told me they’ll take it directly to Sony.
 Few days later I get a call from this guy, basically asking me whose discs am I using.
-I tell him “TraxData” or “Verbatim” most of the time, and then he jumps with a question if I used “Princo” I said something along a line “fuck no”
+I tell him “TraxData” or “Verbatim” most of the time, and then he jumps with a question if I used “Princo” I said something along a line “fsck no”

 Sony guys tells me that system is working, and that he’ll leave it there few more days and test it.
-Also tells me how it’s possible that Princo screwed it all up, that it reflected beam right back to lens … some bullshit like that.
+Also tells me how it’s possible that Princo screwed it all up, that it reflected beam right back to lens … some crap like that.
 And there you go, I didn’t want to hurry anybody up or anything, but today was the day I’d get my PS2.

-I Google, I read, Google, read, I figure out it only wont read the discs cuz they are copies.
+I Google, I read, Google, read, I figure out it only wont read the discs because they are copies.
 PS2 format disc … not even torrent would have such a thing, and besides all I figured it would pretty much ruin my Infinity firmware.